kyma-project/community/capabilities/eventing.md

 * Performance optimization.

 ### Retry backoff
-* Enable the subscriber to configure the backoff to be applied when retrying the delivery of Events.
+* Enable the subscriber to configure the backoff applied when the system retries to deliver the Events.

 _Value added_
 * Efficient resource usage.